AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 :exclamation: **Caution:**
 If your changes to the data file make its format invalid, EduBook will display an error message.

 To retain your saved file, exit immediately without making changes to the blank file.
 Revert the changes and reload EduBook.
 Otherwise, a new empty file will be used.
+The new file **will be saved** upon using the `exit` command or making changes to the file, **erasing the old file**.
 ![Error Message](images/FileCorruptedExample.png "Error Message for File Corruption")

 Furthermore, certain edits can cause the EduBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).